Quality Improvement Review for Nurse Leaders

 Introduction

-Quality Improvement is vital to healthcare in a variety of ways.
-Quality Improvement seeks to standardize processes and implement structure to improve patient care.
-Through reduction to variation, predictable results, health systems and organizations can achieve improved outcomes for patients (3).
+Quality Improvement is vital to healthcare in various ways.
+It seeks to standardize processes and implement structure to improve patient care.
+By reducing variation and achieving predictable results, health systems and organizations can achieve improved patient outcomes (3).

-Quality Improvement is important for nurse leaders not only because of its ability to improve patient care, but through QI, processes can be streamlined, and costs can be reduced.
-Furthermore, when a culture of quality improvement is present, healthcare workers feel better support, reduced burnout and turnover, and are more engaged in their day-to-day work responsibilities (5).
+Quality improvement is important for nurse leaders not only because it can improve patient care but also because, through QI, processes can be streamlined and costs can be reduced.
+Furthermore, when a culture of quality improvement is present, healthcare workers feel better support, reduce burnout and turnover, and are more engaged in their day-to-day work responsibilities (5).

 Ask yourself...

-- How might implementation of standardized processes through quality improvement (QI) impact patient care?
+- How might implementing standardized processes through quality improvement (QI) impact patient care?

 - In what ways could Quality Improvement influence the roles and responsibilities of nurse leaders?